JoePrime/Deckard/dokumentaatio/gameDesign.md

 ## Card ideas
-- A card that becomes more powerful the longer the game lasts (include a turn counter!), maybe +1 attack for every 10 turns
+- A card that becomes more powerful the longer the game lasts (include a turn counter!), maybe +1 attack for every 10 turns.
+"Self-sharpening blade gets stronger the longer it is in your hand."
 - Card with a random power
 - Draw two more cards from the deck
 - Cards that are more/less powerful depending on your remaining health/armor/mana.